pa11y/pa11y-dashboard/CONTRIBUTING.md

 * Switch to `master` and merge the `develop` branch into it
 * Update the version number in `package.json` and `README.md`
 * Commit the changes with the message: "Version x.x.x" (x.x.x being the new version number)
-* Tag the commit with the version number (just the numbers, no "version" or "v")
+* Tag the commit with the version number (just the numbers, no "version" or "v"): `git tag x.x.x`
-* Push with tags: `git push --tags`
+* Push with tags: `git push && git push --tags`
 * Check out the `develop` branch, merge `master` into it, and push
 * On GitHub, add [release notes][release-notes] for the new version.
 The title should be "Version x.x.x", and the description should be a list of new features/fixes